-EXPLANATION Maps can be created using DNR's Surface Water Data Viewer, https://dnrmaps.wi.gov/H5/?Viewer=SWDV See Attachment A for more information about DNR's Surface Water Data Viewer.
+Maps can be created using the DNR's Surface Water Data Viewer.

+See Attachment A for more information about the DNR's Surface Water Data Viewer.

 Submittal of an aerial photo and on-site photos is required because it enhances the reviewer's understanding of the project and its location.
-Aerial photos are available through DNR's Surface Water Data Viewer.
+Aerial photos are available through the DNR's Surface Water Data Viewer.